jennyliuwhu/ChatRoom/README.md

 <img src="https://github.com/jialingliu/ChatRoom/blob/master/assets/room.png" />
 </br>

+Here is a short demo for the application: https://www.youtube.com/watch?v=7K8NaMInoDI

 As an individual project of course Foundation of Software Engineering, skills used are listed as follow.

 Tech checklist